Country selection

 Terms of Reference, Review Procedures, and Meeting Schedule

-DecreeNo2017-0245 states that the institutions promoting the research and the EC must both take necessary measures to minimize conflicts of interest.
+DecreeNo2017-0245 states that the institutions promoting the research and the EC must take necessary measures to minimize conflicts of interest.

 National Ethics Committee for Health and Life Sciences (CNESS)